- What is Human Resource Management in Hospitality Industry?

 1. Training: Training employees may convey to them that the organization takes necessary care of its employees.
-An employee who has received training has higher chances of promotions and other benefits.
+An employee who has received training has a higher chance of promotions and other benefits.

 2. Cross-Training: Cross-training is training employees for roles other than their routine jobs.
 It helps the employees acquire new skills, which may lead to career growth.

-What is the Role of Human Resource Management in the Hotel Industry
+What is the Role of HR in Hotel Industry?

 In an organizational context, HRM is a process that helps the employees of an organization in a continuous and planned way to do the following things,